I. GENERAL INFORMATION

 3) Students of the Master in Didactics of French as a Foreign Language (1st and 2nd semester) must register online for the following courses:

-5) Students of the third semester (2nd year) of the Master in Didactics of French as a Foreign Language and of the Master in European Studies are requested to register online after agreement of their supervising professor and of the Head of the Master programmes, Mrs Fryni Kakoyianni-Doa,
+4) Students of the third semester (2nd year) of the Master in Didactics of French as a Foreign Language are requested to register online after agreement of their supervising professor and of the Head of the Master programmes, Mrs Fryni Kakoyianni-Doa,

 • to FES 749 Final Dissertation (Master in Didactics)